By: Peter Milsom, FCMC, GPM Global

 About the Author - Peter Milsom, FCMC, GPM Global

 Peter Milsom helps organizations understand what sustainability means to them, to maximize their benefits and value while minimizing costs and threats.
 He does this by helping organizations at all levels from the c-suite to the front lines understand what all of the elements of sustainability are, and helping them prioritize and focus on those areas that make the most sense.
-His area of focus in the sustainability space is change delivery or projects.
-Peter has also worked on several international standards, and is currently the Convenor of ISO 21502 Guidance on Project Management, and is the Secretary of the ISO 31000 Implementation Guidance Handbook.
-Peter is currently a Board Member of CMC-Ontario.

 He is a contributing author: Sustainable Project Management - The GPM Reference Guide, 2nd Edition; The GPM P5 Standard for Sustainability in Project Management v1.5.